pattern-lab/patternlab-node/README.md

 The Node version of Pattern Lab is under active development by [@bmuenzenmeyer](https://twitter.com/bmuenzenmeyer) and (hopefully) [@Wiscow](https://twitter.com/Wiscow).
 Contributions welcome.
 We both have kids under 2 years of age, so patience and coffee is requested :D

+#### Watching Progress

+To run the dev version of patternlab-node, first install the pulled down repo using `npm install` and then run `grunt`.
+Right now this only creates the styleguide to a limited extent.

 ===

 ## Demo